mpmedia/ModuleBU/README.md

 To run examples, you'll need a localhost http server or WebStorm IDE.

 Recipe:
-- Download the 'starter' folder to get the start structure and edit.
+-Download the 'starter' folder to get the start structure and edit.
 Copy 'latest' folder into aCDN/libs.
-- Remove sections(div) and save in 'CDN/views' or similar as modules.
-- Load view using provided domAdd(..) and domRemove(..) methods.
-On open: animate as needed, using GSAP.
-- Recommend running of CDN

-Load the ModuleBU.js.
+- Load the ModuleBU.js.
-Now you should set where you modules are:
+- Now you should set where you modules are:
     ModuleMA.moduleDir = 'CDN/modules/'
-and load a module:
+- And load a module:
     ModuleMA.domAdd('HomePg.html',document.getDocumentById('container'), onLoaded)
-or remove modules:
+- Or remove modules:
     ModuleMA.domRem(document.getDocumentById('container'),0)
-Since you loaded the module, you can animate it, for example w/ #GSAP.
+- Since you loaded the module, you can animate it, for example w/ #GSAP.

-Or/and you can listen to hash/routes:
+-Or/and you can listen to hash/routes:
     AppBU.route(onRoute)

     function onRoute(hash) {
         console.log(hash)
     ....
-or other events, like scroll or mouse.
+- or other events, like scroll or mouse.

 More in the codes.

 If you have bugs, issues, just file an ticket here on github.
 If you want, you can follow me on twitter: @puppetMaster3